-In mobile networks, existing protocols ensure loop-freedom using either on-demand (e.g., AODV) or periodic (e.g., DSDV) network-wide flooding.
+In mobile networks, existing protocols ensure loopfreedom using either on-demand (e.g., AODV) or periodic (e.g., DSDV) network-wide flooding.
 A given sequence number will be instantly available throughout the network, and a strict ordering of feasible distance happens-the speed of message propagation is an order of magnitude faster than nodal mobility.
-However, this means that after some time, the strict ordering may break, and to guarantee the loop-free property in a mobile network, the network the results of the strict literated literate must be constantly flooded, which is an expensive process in underwater acoustic networks.
+However, this means that after some time, the strict ordering may break, and to guarantee the loop-free property in a mobile network, the network Authorized licensed use limited to: Korea Advanced Inst of Science & Tech - KAIST.
+Downloaded on June 27,2023 at 04:18:07 UTC from IEEE Xplore.
+Restrictions apply.